simonmichael/hledger/hledger/hledger.m4.md

 # combine three fields to make a comment, containing note: and date: tags
 comment note: %somefield - %anotherfield, date: %1

+# use parenthesised form when the field name would run into adjacent text
+account1 assets:%(type)checking
 ```

 Tips: